issackelly/oor-javascript/README.md

 The javascript implementation is meant for a touch enabled browser.
 You need to include the object list, and the calibration

-If we are supporting that object, then the `object_detected` event is fired.
+If we are supporting that object, then the `object_detected` event is fired, with names and other information in the `detail` attribute of the event.

-If we don't support that object, then the `no_object_detected` event is fired.
+If we don't support that object, then the `no_object_detected` event is fired, with names and other information in the `detail` attribute of the event.

 See [iPad](./experiments/ipad.html) or [Windwows 10 Touch](./experiments/planar_windows10.html) for a minimal example.